Corporate website of Orient Corporation

 Social Collaboration Program with Hosei University

-We will continue to make use of a variety of opportunities to develop financial literacy education.
+We will continue to leverage a variety of opportunities to develop financial literacy education.

 Participation in the Finance and Career Education Consortium for High School Students

 "Commercial Education Consortium Tokyo" is a consortium for providing finance and career education for high school students.
-It was established by the Tokyo Metropolitan Board of Education in July 2018 as an organization to collaborate with companies and the local community to expand opportunities for students at metropolitan commercial high schools to learn financial insights and business practices on-site and to provide the necessary classroom support for financial and career education.
+It was established by the Tokyo Metropolitan Board of Education in July 2018 as an organization that collaborates with companies and the local community to expand opportunities for students at metropolitan commercial high schools to learn financial knowledge and real-world business practices, and provides necessary classroom support for financial and career education.

 We support the Consortium's principles.
-We have been participating from the fiscal year 2018 to 2022, and providing and supporting programs such as financial education.
+We participated from fiscal year 2018 to fiscal year 2022, providing and supporting programs such as financial education.

 3rd Year Student of Tokyo Metropolitan Daiyon Commercial High School, Year of 2022